andrija-petrovic/andrija-petrovic.github.io/about.md

 My primary research interests lie in morphology and its interfaces with phonology and syntax.
 More specifically,

-* morphologically conditioned consonant epenthesis
+* morphologically conditioned segment insertion
 * characterization of morphological processes as logical transductions
 * morphophonological vowel fronting in Serbo-Croatian